moq-wg/moq-transport/draft-lcurley-moq-transport.md

 Track:

 : An encoded bitstream.
-Tracks contain a sequential series of groups and are the subscribable entity with MoQT.
+Tracks contain a sequential series of one or more groups and are the subscribable entity with MoQT.

 Transport session: